thebkv/bkv/exodus21.md

 ## Canonical History & Context

 Exodus 21 begins the covenant judgments that follow the Ten Commandments of Exodus 20.
-These case laws show how the covenant is to function within ordinary Israelite life, addressing Hebrew servitude, family obligations, homicide, assault, kidnapping, injuries arising from conflict, treatment of servants, harm to pregnant women, proportional justice, dangerous animals, and open pits.
-The chapter belongs to the legal world of the ancient Near East, yet its own movement is clear: authority is limited, deliberate violence is distinguished from accidental harm, masters are held responsible for serious injury, retaliation is bounded by proportionality, and foreseeable danger creates liability.
-Exodus 21 therefore moves Sinai from foundational command into practical judgment and prepares for the further laws of property, restitution, stewardship, and care for the vulnerable in Exodus 22.
+These case laws show how the covenant is to function within ordinary Israelite life, addressing Hebrew servitude, family obligations, homicide, assault, kidnapping, injuries arising from conflict, treatment of servants, harm to pregnant women, dangerous animals, and open pits.
+The chapter belongs to the legal world of the ancient Near East, yet its movement within Exodus is clear: authority is limited, deliberate violence is distinguished from accidental harm, masters are held responsible for serious injury, retaliation is bounded by proportionality, and foreseeable danger creates liability.
+Exodus 21 therefore carries Sinai from foundational command into practical judgment and prepares for the further laws of property, restitution, stewardship, and care for the vulnerable in Exodus 22.

 ## Natural Reading